Upstatement/quickshare/README.md

 Share Containers
 -----------------

-If you want to share a specific url with an array of different social media options, you can avoid duplicated data attribute tags by using a share container
+If you want to share a specific url with an array of different social media options, you can avoid duplicated data attribute tags by using a share container, using a parent HTML element with the class attribute `qs-container`.

+Here's a simple example

 ```html
 <div class="qs-container" data-url="http://specific-url.com">